Water Safe Crystals: Full List + What to Avoid (UK)

 How long can I leave crystals in water?

-Is saltwater safe for cleansing crystals?
+Is saltwater safe for cleaning crystals?

 Can I wash crystal jewellery in water?